cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

   priceDenom: vcx
 ```

-Author of buy order recieves 5 mcx vouchers and 50 vcx of their tokens get locked.
-The 5mcx amount not filled by the sell order creates a buy order on the target chain.
+Author of buy order recieves 5 `marscoin` vouchers and 50 `venuscoin` of their tokens get locked.
+The 5 `marscoin` amount not filled by the sell order creates a buy order on the target chain.

 ```yml
 # Target blockchain